Westinghouse Air Brake Company: Plain automatic air brake

-The quick action triple valve
+Quick-action triple valve

 Although the plain automatic air brake was a great improvement over the straight air brake, in an emergency the system still applied the brakes to the last cars in a train later than to the first cars in a train.
-To remedy that condition, George Westinghouse invented the quick action triple valve in 1887.
+To remedy that condition, George Westinghouse invented the quick-action triple valve in 1887.
 This triple valve system was tested by George Westinghouse on the CB&Q West Burlington hill (Iowa) during 1887.
 It automatically vents air from the brake pipe locally on each car, which applies the brakes more quickly.

 Electric railways

 For the air brake to be employed on electric railways, an air compressor that is powered by electricity is required.
 Powerful electric locomotives were produced by the Westinghouse Electric & Manufacturing Company and by other companies.

-Wheel slide protection
+Wheel-slide protection

 In the 1930s, the company developed a wheel slide protection system called Decelostat that worked with its air brake.